- Encryption protects information, ensuring its confidentiality and integrity.

 Encryption is a process by which information is converted into a code that can only be deciphered by those with the appropriate key.
 Its purpose is to prevent unauthorized access to sensitive data.

-There are four main objectives that any encryption technique must meet:
+There are four main objectives that any encryption technique must fulfill:

 - Confidentiality: Only authorized persons can access the information.